 For more of a challenge, this path is the beginning section of the Schladminger Tauern high trail, which spans several days.

-What to Pack For Your Hiking Trip to Turkey
+What to Pack For Hiking in Turkey